-4.1 The Mole Concept
+4.1 The mole concept

 - Define the mole and the Avogadro constant - Use the molar gas volume, taken as 24 dm3 at room temperature and pressure - Calculate stoichiometric reacting masses and volumes of gases and solutions, solution concentrations expressed in g/dm3 and mol/dm3.
 (Calculations involving the idea of limiting reactants may be set.
-Questions on the gas laws and the conversion of gaseous volumes to different temperatures and pressures will not be set.) - Calculate empirical formulae and molecular formulae - Calculate % yield and % purity between inert electrodes (platinum or carbon)
+Questions on the gas laws and the conversion of gaseous volumes to different temperatures and pressures will not be set.) - Calculate empirical formulae and molecular formulae - Calculate % yield and % purity hetwoon inert electrodes (platinum or early) - between inert electrodes (platinum or carbon) - State the general principle that metals or hydrogen are formed at the negative electrode (cathode), and that non-metals (other than hydrogen) are formed at the positive electrode (anode) - Predict the products of the electrolysis of a specified binary compound in the molten state - Describe the electroplating of metals - Name the uses of electroplating - Describe the reasons for the use of copper and (steel-cored) aluminium in cables, and why plastics and ceramics are used as insulators

-5. Electricity and Chemistry
+5. Electricity and chemistry